Kay Martinez, M.A. (they/them)

 They earned their bachelor’s degree in history and journalism from Loyola University New Orleans and their master’s in higher education administration from Boston College.
 Martinez was also the recipient of NASPA Region 1’s Equity, Diversity, and Inclusion Award in 2021.

 Carese Tillman, M.A. (she/her/hers)

-Carese serves as the diversity, equity, and inclusion training generalist developing and facilitating large-scale training programs for DEI issues, including but not limited to intersectionality, implicit bias, hate on campus, cultural competence, privilege, marginalization and oppression, microaggressions, and social justice.
+Carese serves as the diversity, equity, and inclusion training generalist developing and facilitating large-scale training programs for DEI issues, including but not limited to intersectionality, hate on campus, cultural competence, privilege, marginalization and oppression, microaggressions, and social justice.
 She also serves as a consultant to determine training and developing needs.